Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Analysis and results

-From Fig.\eqref{14}, we see a divergence in the parameter space of decay parameter w.r.t the lightest active neutrino mass.
-For $\omega_{12}= 10^{-1}+10^{-1}i$, the decay parameter $K_{1}$ falls in the weak washout region for the light neutrino mass obtained from the model.
-This range of $K_{1}$ corresponds to warm DM samples.
-Whereas, for $\omega_{12}= 10^{-12}+10^{-12}i$, we also obtain very small value of $K_{1}$ corresponding to hot DM samples which are disfavored by small structure formation\cite{FIMP}.
-Thus, we can draw a conclusion that larger value of the arbitrary angle $\omega_{12}$ is more prominent in satisfying experimental bounds for small structure formation compared to smaller values incase of both NH/IH.
+From Fig.\eqref{14}, we see a divergence in the plot of decay parameter w.r.t the lightest active neutrino mass.
+For $\omega_{12}= 10^{-1}+10^{-1}i$, the decay parameter $ K_{N_{1}}$ in the allowed region, i.e. 10-100 from the thermal leptogenesis point of view is obtained for light neutrino mass in the space $10^{-19}-10^{-21}$.
+This range of $K_{N_{1}}$ corresponds to warm DM samples.
+Whereas, for $\omega_{12}= 10^{-12}+10^{-12}i$, there is a shift in the mass range of lightest active neutrino.
 However, there is hardly any change in the effective mass curve depicted in Fig.\eqref{15} irrespective of the two different choice of $\omega_{12}$ for NH as well as IH.
 Typically for a warm DM, the branching ratio $\rm Br_{\xi}> 10^{-4}$, whereas for a cold DM it is $\rm Br_{\xi}\lesssim 10^{-3}$.
 For further deduction of the relic abundance numerically, we choose the branching ratio in the range $\rm Br_{\xi}= 10^{-2}- 10^{-7}$.
 From Fig.\eqref{16}, we see that for $\omega_{12}= 10^{-1}+10^{-1}i$, we get observed relic abundance for DM mass in the range 5-100 GeV which corresponds to warm DM, whereas for $\omega_{12}= 10^{-12}+10^{-12}i$, smaller mass of $\xi$ signifying hot DM also satisfies the relic abundance limit.
-In a plot between relic abundance and decay parameter($K_{1}$) as shown in Fig.\eqref{17}, we observe that the parameter space for $K_{1}$ satisfying the Planck limit is larger for $\omega_{12}= 10^{-12}+10^{-12}$ compared to $\omega_{12}= 10^{-1}10^{-1}$.
-However, for satifying the small structure formation constraint, $K_{1}$ must not fall in the very weak washout region, therefore, $\omega_{12}= 10^{-12}+10^{-12}$ is less favorable for both NH/IH.
-Also as mentioned earlier the preferable branching ratio range for warm DM satisfying the relic abundance bound is obeyed for $\omega_{12}= 10^{-1}+10^{-1}$ as depicted in Fig.\eqref{18}.
+In a plot between relic abundance and decay parameter($ K_{N_{1}}$) as shown in Fig.\eqref{17}, we observe that the parameter space for $ K_{N_{1}}=10-100$ satisfies the Planck limit for relic abundance for $\omega_{12}= 10^{-1}+10^{-1}i$ whereas for $\omega_{12}= 10^{-1}+10^{-1}i$, the same region of $ K_{N_{1}}$ hardly satisfies relic abundance constraint.
+However, for satifying the small structure formation constraint, $ K_{N_{1}}$ must not fall in the very weak washout region, therefore, $\omega_{12}= 10^{-12}+10^{-12}i$ is less favorable for both NH/IH.
+Also as mentioned earlier the preferable branching ratio range for warm DM satisfying the relic abundance bound is obeyed for $\omega_{12}= 10^{-1}+10^{-1}i$ as depicted in Fig.\eqref{18}.
 We know that the most stringent bound on $r_{FS}$ comes from the small structure formation, $r_{FS}< 0.1$.
-A relationship between $r_{FS}$ and $K_{1}$ is shown in Fig.\eqref{19}, where we have maximum points falling on the allowed region for $\omega_{12}= 10^{-1}+10^{-1}$.
-As we know that $K_{1}$ is inversely proportional to $r_{FS}$, thus, very small values of $K_{1}$ donot satisfy the small structure formation bound.
-An analysis on the points satisfying both relic abundance and small structure formation is been shown in Fig.\eqref{20}, wherein we see that almost all the points corresponding to $\omega_{12}= 10^{-1}+10^{-1}$ satisfy both the bounds, though a small range of parameter space for $\omega_{12}= 10^{-12}+10^{-12}$ seems to fall on the disallowed regime for both NH and IH.
+A relationship between $r_{FS}$ and $ K_{N_{1}}$ is shown in Fig.\eqref{19}, where we have all the points for both the cases of $\omega_{12}$ in the allowed region.
+As we know that $ K_{N_{1}}$ is inversely proportional to $r_{FS}$, thus, very small values of $ K_{N_{1}}$ donot satisfy the small structure formation bound.
+An analysis on the points satisfying both relic abundance and small structure formation is been shown in Fig.\eqref{20}, wherein we see that almost all the points corresponding $r_{FS}= 0.01-0.1$ satisfy the relic abundance bound.
+Also from Fig.\eqref{16}, we have obtained the allowed range of warm DM mass satisying the relic abundance to be 5-100 KeV, thus we can summarise that this range of DM mass also abides the streaming length constraint.
+We have further shown some contour plots between the Dirac masses a, b and c w.r.t the allowed range for relic abundance of the dark matter, i.e. $\Omega_{DM}h^{2}= 0.1186 \pm 0.0020$ given by Planck data.
+Thus, in Fig.\ref{c1},\ref{c2} we have shown the parameter space of a, b and c which satisfies the relic abundance limit corresponding to $\omega_{12}=10^{-1}+10^{-1}i$ for both NH and IH respectively.
+Again similar plots are depicted for $\omega_{12}=10^{-12}+10^{-12}i$ in Fig.\ref{c3},\ref{c4}.
+Summarising the allowed parameter space of the Dirac masses from the above mentioned figures, we finally represent it in tabular form in Table.\ref{TAB3} and Table.\ref{TAB4}.